Barking Dogs

 • The description of the barking dog, if possible

-• The date and time when you hear the barking
+• The date, time and duration of when the barking became a nuisance.

 *We ask for your name, address, and phone number because we contact you to discuss your concern and explain next steps.
 Your information is protected by FOIPP.
 We do not take anonymous reports, they will not be investigated.